hlocteau/anthill/VIEW3DIMAGES.md

 ![Viewing a subpart of test_rag1.pgm3d using a full crop on x](view3dPgmCrop3.png "Viewing a subpart of test_rag1.pgm3d using a full crop on x")
 ![Viewing a subpart of test_rag1.pgm3d using a full crop on x, displaying the content](view3dPgmCrop4.png "Viewing a subpart of test_rag1.pgm3d using a full crop on x, displaying the content")

-You may also use clipping providing the parameters of a/severals plane(s) :
+As an alternative, you may also use clipping providing the parameters of a/severals plane(s) :
 ~~~
 view3dPgm -i test_rag1.pgm3d --label 1 --mono 0 --colormap 0
 view3dPgm -i test_rag1.pgm3d --label 1 --mono 0 --colormap 0 --clipping "0 -1 0 8" --boundary=0